vidardb/docs/docs/specification.md

 After 50 years with little change to the data structure, Shichao Jin invented a new data structure.
 That invention was awarded a patent in 2021.

-This revolutionary new structure supports significant speed increases in both data ingestion and data analysis.
+This revolutionary Flexible Advanced Data Structure (FADS) supports significant speed increases in both data ingestion and data analysis.
 It may disrupt the RDBMS marketplace by making the operational and analytic database separation paradigm obsolete.

 Using the VidarDB extension to PostgreSQL allows the use of a single live database because data ingestion is so fast.
 There is no data latency forced by the separation of the functionality of the two databases.
 There is just ‘the database’.